 How to Plan a School Barbecue Fundraiser

-Inexpensive meals such as spaghetti dinner fundraisers and barbecues are a great way to get your school’s families together, providing them the opportunity to get out of the house without having to spend a lot of money, and of course, letting you raise funds with an offering that everyone will love!
+Inexpensive meals such as spaghetti dinner and barbecue fundraiser are a great way to get your school’s families together, providing them the opportunity to get out of the house without having to spend a lot of money, and of course, letting you raise funds with an offering that everyone will love!

-Here is a complete list of everything you will need to do to to plan your next barbecue fund raiser.
-Depending on your time frame, the number of volunteers involved, and the number of people that you think will attend the barbeque, you may need to make some modifications – this as a general guideline that has worked for other schools in planning their fundraising event.
+Here is a complete list of everything you will need to do to plan your next barbecue fundraiser.
+Depending on your time frame, the number of volunteers involved, and the number of people that you think will attend the barbecue, you may need to make some modifications – this as a general guideline that has worked for other schools in planning their fundraising events.